mgynther/mikko-beer/README.md

 ## Acknowledgements

 Mikko Beer uses [Kysely](https://github.com/kysely-org/kysely) SQL-query builder and in fact the example app in Kysely repository served as a great backend starting point.
-My former colleague Sami Koskimäki is the main author of Kysely and knowing his experise on ORMs and whatnot it was a no-brainer to check the project out.
+My former colleague Sami Koskimäki is the main author of Kysely and knowing his expertise on ORMs and whatnot it was a no-brainer to check the project out.
 It was not a surprise that Kysely and its example app worked far better than any TypeScript Node backend template I could find.